bitovi/github-actions-deploy-docker-to-ec2/README.md

 ## ✳️ **New in this release** ✳️
 - Added `docker_backup_retention`, allowing cleanup of old backups.
 Set the number of backups to keep, defaults to unlimited.</br>
 - Fixed some bugs related to certificate handling.
 Specifically dependencies and first-time root-cert creation.</br>
+- ⚠️ `aws_elb_access_log_bucket_name` was not being set correctly, hence it was staticly set to a fixed value.</br>
 - Added ALB with WAF option - Including priorities for rules and the possibility to add your own.</br>
 ✨ Both ALB and ELB can coexist, but when a domain is defined, it will be applied for ALB resources if both enabled.
 To disable the ELB, set `aws_elb_create` to false.

+### ‼️⚠️ Breaking changes ⚠️‼️
+As `aws_elb_access_log_bucket_name` was not being set, if you defined this variable it will be recreated with the name you defined in your workflow.
+Not critical, but logs will be lost as you are recreating the bucket. </br>

 ## Action Summary
 This action will create an EC2 instance and the resources defined, copy this repo to the VM, install docker (and other options if enabled) and then run `docker compose up`.